New environmental laws and the community

 It’s our commitment to work with Victorians to deliver that vision.

-The general environmental duty (GED) is a centrepiece of the new laws.
+The general environmental duty (GED) is a centrepiece of the laws.
 It applies to all Victorians.
 If you conduct activities that pose a risk to human health and the environment, you must understand those risks.
 You must also take reasonably practicable steps to eliminate or minimise them.
 In an Australian first, the GED is criminally enforceable.

 You can subscribe to our newsletters.
 They have information about: